suth/video-thumbnails/video-thumbnails/readme.txt

 Coming Soon

 == Changelog ==

+= 0.1.2 =
+Fixed a possible issue with how the default image URL is created

 = 0.1.1 =
 Fixed an issue with the plugin directory's name that caused the default URL to be broken